 The letter highlighted that “quick action is urgently needed” to meet the “exceptionally high retail demand” for canned tuna due to the global pandemic.

-These claims are not supported by a scientific study published this year by a team of economists and scientists who determined that the Pacific marine protected areas in the the Papahānaumokuākea Marine National Monument and the Pacific Remote Islands (established by President GW Bush in 2005 and 2007, and expanded by President Obama in 2014 and 2016) had little if any negative impacts on commercial fisheries.
+These claims are not supported by a scientific study published this year by a team of economists and scientists who determined that the Pacific Island protected areas in the the Papahānaumokuākea Marine National Monument and the Pacific Remote Islands (established by President GW Bush in 2005 and 2007, and expanded by President Obama in 2014 and 2016) had little if any negative impacts on commercial fisheries.
 In fact, the study determined that Hawaii’s longline fleet had actually caught more fish after the monuments were expanded.